Review by Michelle Grooms

 The differences in this Tarot system may be a little confusing at first, but the cards really do speak for themselves with a little practice.
 It may be helpful to ignore the Tarot associations at first, just using the deck in Oracle fashion rather than Tarot, until you get familiar with the cards.
 After some time spent with the deck, the reader will begin to see the patterns emerging that still link the deck and its furry images to the traditional Tarot.
 Both beginning and advanced Tarot students will enjoy this deck if approached with an open mind and a love of animal wisdom.
 The guidance the cards offer has been reported as uncannily accurate from the very first reading, but offered with a gentler wisdom than most Tarot decks usually display, honest and direct.
 Practitioners of Shamanism or Druidry will find this deck appealing, as will basic animal lovers the world over.

-See card images from the Australian Animal Tarot
+See sample card images from the Australian Animal Tarot

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images